gogowenzhang/ECG_Detector/README.md

 This dectector focuses on identifying AF from other kinds of records, namely normal sinus rhythm, other abnormal rhythms and noisy recordings.

 A convolutional nework is a neural network that is specialized for processing a grid of values, such as an image.
 A recurrent neural network is a neural network that is specialized for processing a sequence of values, such as time series.
-After fouier transformation, the input is a 2-D image and also time-related.
+After fouier transformation, the waveform turns into spectrogram, which is a 2-D image and also time-related.
 So I tried CNN and RNN (LSTM) separately and jointly in explorating the final model.

 Neural Network Models implemented with Keras and used Tensorflow backend.